In this 45-minute webinar on demand and Q&A, Willemijn Groenendaal will give an overview of imec’s solutions for continuous respiratory monitoring.

-This webinar is supported by SEMI
+This webinar on demand is supported by SEMI

 Are your working for a medical device or pharma company, or are you involved in research on respiratory diseases?
 Would you like to know the answer to the questions below?
-Then this webinar will be of interest to you.
+Then this webinar on demand will be of interest to you.

 COVID-19 has put respiratory diseases high on the healthcare agenda worldwide.
 When the world is amid a full-swing pandemic it is obvious to see the gaps in technology and standard of care on respiratory diseases.